awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

       Failed to create pod sandbox: rpc error: code = Unknown desc = failed to set up sandbox container "<e24268322e55c8185721f52df6493684f6c2c3bf4fd59c9c121fd4cdc894579f>" network for pod "<my-deployment-59f5f68b58-c89wx>": networkPlugin cni failed to set up pod "<my-deployment-59f5f68b58-c89wx_my-namespace>" network: add cmd: failed to assign an IP address to container
       ```
+**Important**

-      You cannot exceed the maximum number of pods that can be run on the instance type\.
-For a list of the maximum number of pods that you can run on each instance type, see [eni\-max\-pods\.txt](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) on GitHub\.
-When you delete a pod that has associated security groups, or delete the node that the pod is running on, the VPC resource controller deletes the branch network interface\.
-If you delete a cluster with pods using pods for security groups, then the controller does not delete the branch network interfaces, so you'll need to delete them yourself\.
+You cannot exceed the maximum number of Pods that can run on an instance type\.
+For a list of the maximum number of Pods that you can run on each instance type, see [eni\-max\-pods\.txt](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) on GitHub\.
+When you delete a Pod that has associated security groups, or delete the node that the Pod is running on, the VPC resource controller deletes the branch network interface\.
+If you delete a cluster with Pods using security groups, then the controller does not delete the branch network interfaces, so you'll need to delete them yourself\.
+The VPC resource controller assumes that Pods in a terminated state such as `Succeed` or `Failed`, continue to hold branch network interface resources, but the Kubernetes scheduler doesn't assume this and might schedule Pods onto nodes with no available branch network interface resources\.
+If you're using security groups with Pods that enter a terminated state, such as Pods created by Jobs, manually delete the Pods as soon as they terminate\.

 ## Amazon EC2 supported instances and branch network interfaces<a name="supported-instance-types"></a>